Family Fun With the Victoria Public Library’s Gingerbread House Workshop - NewsBreak

 Related

-VICTORIA, Texas – At approximately 6 p.m. near Grace Presbyterian Church, a vehicle crash occurred at North Ben Jordan Street and Mesquite Lane.
+VICTORIA, Texas – At approximately 6 p.m.
+Wednesday near Grace Presbyterian Church, a vehicle crash occurred near N. Ben Jordan Street and Mesquite Lane.
 As a result, one person was hurt in the crash.
 They were taken to the hospital for treatment.
 This story is ongoing and will be updated as more information comes out.
-COPYRIGHT 2022 BY CROSSROADS TODAY.
-ALL...
+COPYRIGHT 2022 BY CROSSROADS TODAY....

 New Program Helping Crossroads Residents Revamp Their Home